 Psychiatrists are primary mental health physicians.
 They diagnose and treat mental illnesses through a combination of personal counseling (psychotherapy), psychoanalysis, hospitalization, and medication.
 Psychotherapy involves psychiatrists helping their clients change behavioral patterns and explore past experiences.
 Psychoanalysis involves long-term psychotherapy and counseling.
 Psychiatrists may prescribe medications to correct chemical imbalances that cause some mental illnesses.

 Radiologists review and interpret x rays and other medical images, such as ultrasounds, to diagnose injuries or diseases.
-They may specialize in diagnostic radiology, which involves reviewing images and recommending treatment or additional testing; interventional radiology, which includes diagnosing patients and treating them with minimally invasive techniques; or radiation oncology, which requires prescribing and overseeing radiation to treat cancer.
+They may specialize, such as in diagnostic radiology, which involves reviewing images and recommending treatment or additional testing, or in interventional radiology, which includes diagnosing patients and treating them with minimally invasive techniques.

 Physicians in healthcare establishments work daily with other healthcare staff, such as registered nurses, other physicians, medical assistants, and medical records and health information technicians.

 Some physicians choose to work in fields that do not involve patient care, such as medical research or public policy.